 We have adopted procedures that apply to any transaction or series of transactions in which the Company or a subsidiary is a participant involving an amount in excess of \$120,000, and a related person has a direct or indirect material interest.
-Under SEC rules, a related person is a director, nominee for director, executive officer, owner of more than 5% of our Common Stock or Class B Common Stock or immediate family member of any of the above.
+Under SEC rules, a related person is a director, nominee for director, executive officer, owner of more than 5% of our Common Stock or immediate family member of any of the above.
 On an annual basis, each director, nominee for director, officers and certain 5% or greater stockholders are required to complete a Director and Officer Questionnaire that requires disclosure of any transactions with us in which a related person has a direct or indirect material interest.
 Our general counsel is primarily responsible for the development and implementation of procedures and controls to obtain information from these related persons.
 The charter of our Audit Committee provides that the Audit Committee is responsible for review, approval or ratification of related-person transactions.
 Though we have no written policy, it is the practice of our Audit Committee to approve such transactions only if it deems them to be in the best interests of the Company.
 When considering a transaction, the Audit Committee will review all relevant factors including our rationale for entering into a related-person transaction, alternatives to the transaction, whether the transaction is on terms at least as fair to the Company as would be the case were the transaction entered into with a third party, and potential for an actual or apparent conflict of interest.
 The Audit Committee reports its findings to the Board of Directors.

-In 2010, there was one series of related-person transactions under relevant rules.
-Herbert W. Moloney III, a director of the Company, became Chief Operating Officer of Western Colorprint in 2007.
-Western Colorprint provides us, in the normal course of business, with commercial printing services for which we paid Western Colorprint \$645,000 in 2010.
-We expect to continue to purchase such services in 2011.
-We believe that the terms of our continuing business with Western Colorprint are comparable to terms that would have been reached by unrelated persons in an arms-length transaction.
-Our Audit Committee and the Board of Directors have reviewed the relationship between us and Western Colorprint and have ratified these transactions, concluding that the relationship is not material to either party, and that Mr. Moloney does not, and will not, have a material interest in, nor any direct involvement with, the transactions and as such has no material relationship with the Company.
+In 2011, there was one series of related-person transactions under relevant rules.
+Herbert W. Moloney III, a director of the Company, became President and Chief Operating Officer of Western Colorprint in December 2006 and served in that capacity until July 2011.
+Western Colorprint provided us, in the normal course of business, with commercial printing services for which we paid Western Colorprint \$618,000 in 2011.
+We believe that the terms of our 2011 business with Western Colorprint were comparable to terms that would have been reached by unrelated persons in an arms-length transaction.
+Our Audit Committee and the Board of Directors have reviewed the relationship between us and Western Colorprint and have ratified these transactions, concluding that the relationship was not material to either party, and that Mr. Moloney did not have a material interest in, nor any direct involvement with, the transactions and as such had no material relationship with the Company.
+Western Colorprint ceased business operations in 2011.

 We have entered into indemnification agreements with each of our directors and executive officers.
-These agr eements require us to indemnify such individuals, to the fullest extent permitted by Delaware law, for certain liabilities to which they may become subject as a result of their affiliation with the Company.
+These agreements require us to indemnify such individuals, to the fullest extent permitted by Delaware law, for certain liabilities to which they may become subject as a result of their affiliation with the Company.